Second Miner Found Dead in Chile's Underground Mine Collapse

 Photo: Esteban Felix/AP/TT

-At 900 meters depth in the copper mine, the workers are trapped behind about 20 meters of rubble.
-The rescue operation has now made its way through four meters.
+At a depth of 900 meters in the copper mine, the four remaining workers are trapped behind around 20 meters of rubble.
+The rescue operation is moving step by step towards them.

-About 100 people are participating in the operation.
-It is still unclear if the five are alive.
+Around 100 people are participating in the operation.
+It is still unclear if the four are alive.

 Chile accounts for nearly a quarter of the world's copper production, and the mine produced almost seven percent of the country's copper last year.